onepanelio/onepanel/README.md

 ## License
 Onepanel is licensed under [Apache 2.0](https://github.com/onepanelio/core/blob/master/LICENSE).

-## Managed solution
+## For organizations
-Visit our [website](https://www.onepanel.ai/) for more information on our managed on-premises solution.
+Visit our [website](https://www.onepanel.ai/) for more information on support options and enterprise solution.